A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2025-2004: Simple WP Events Path Traversal Flaw

-CVE-2025-2004 is a path traversal vulnerability in the Simple WP Events WordPress plugin that allows unauthenticated attackers to delete arbitrary files, potentially leading to remote code execution.
-This article covers technical details, affected versions, impact analysis, and mitigation strategies.
+CVE-2025-2004 is a path traversal vulnerability in Simple WP Events plugin for WordPress that allows unauthenticated attackers to delete arbitrary files, potentially leading to remote code execution.
+This article covers technical details, affected versions, impact assessment, and mitigation strategies.

 CVE-2025-2004 Overview